Do Go On - 350 - Arctic Badass Peter Freuchen

 I simply cannot shit.

-I mean, I won't be moulding, but sorry about that.
+I mean, I won't be molding.

 Let's just avoid being in Blizzard.